 The College Level Examination Program (CLEP) gives students the opportunity to obtain college credit by examination.
 Students may apply a maximum of 17 hours of credit toward meeting degree requirements at Motlow by completing the CLEP examination in selected areas with an acceptable score of at least 50.
 Motlow has been approved as a limited CLEP testing center.
 There is a fee for each subject test.
-Students planning to take a CLEP test must submit a completed registration form with the fee to the Office of Guidance and Testing at least four weeks prior to the test date.
-Further information concerning CLEP is available from the Office of Guidance and Testing.
-A listing of CLEP subject areas which may be tested at Motlow appears on page 33.
+Students planning to take a CLEP test must submit a completed registration form with the fee to the Counseling Office at least four weeks prior to the test date.
+The testing dates for the CLEP examination are arranged between the Director of Counseling and the individual students.
+Further information concerning CLEP is available from the Counseling Office.
+A listing of CLEP subject areas which may be tested at Motlow appears on page 38.